 Our multidisciplinary team treats cancers of the colon (the longest part of the large intestine) and rectum.
 Together, the diseases are called colorectal cancers.
 It's believed that the majority of colorectal cancers develop in polyps known as adenomas.
 Some of these polyps become tumors.

-UC San Diego Health employs a comprehensive approach to the treatment of colon and rectal cancers, with an integrated use of surgery, radiation when applicable and chemotherapy.
+UC San Diego Health employs a comprehensive approach to the treatment of colon cancer and rectal cancer, with an integrated use of surgery, radiation when applicable and chemotherapy.

 Your Treatment Plan